MSc Human Clinical Embryology & Assisted Conception

 MSc Human Clinical Embryology and Assisted Conception is an established taught Masters course which provides a robust and wide ranging education in human clinical embryology and ART, while helping you to develop high level laboratory skills in various aspects of reproductive medicine.

 The emphasis of the course is on humans, and offers practical experience in handling and preparing sperm.

 The University of Dundee has excellent clinical links and a close working relationship with the NHS, so you will benefit from a scientifically rigorous programme with teaching drawn from experienced embryologists, scientists and clinicians.

 The blend of scientific practical skills and the integration with an NHS facility will give you first-hand experience and exposure to the workings of an IVF clinic, and will provide an excellent base to enter a career in ART, either in a clinical or research setting.

-There is a large clinical component to this course.
+There is a clinical component to this course.
 This semester we are closely linked to the Assisted Conception Unit at Ninewells Hospital, Dundee, and have regular opportunities to shadow the laboratory and clinical staff, as well as following patients through their treatments.
 These experiences have been particularly valuable as they give us a real insight into the running of the clinic and expectations of patients.

-The Guest Speaker Lecture Series has been an especially interesting addition to the course and has given us an opportunity to meet and discuss current research with experts in the field.
-We have been given talks and workshops by some of the world's leading reproductive scientists and clinicians such as Dr Lars Bjorndahl, Dr Linda Lefievre and professor Bhattacharya as well as product manufacturers such as Eppendorf and Vitrolife.
+The Special Speaker Lecture Series has been an especially interesting addition to the course and has given us an opportunity to meet and discuss current research with experts in the field.
+We have been given talks and workshops by some of the world's leading reproductive scientists and clinicians such as Dr Lars Bjorndahl, Dr Linda Lefievre and Professor Bhattacharya as well as product manufacturers such as Eppendorf and Vitrolife.

 How you will be taught